Twin Cities - St. Cloud - Fargo Daytime Corridor Service

-Currently Amtrak serves St. Cloud, Staples, and Detroit Lakes, but additional stops at Little Falls, Wadena, and a northern suburb like Fridley or Anoka should be seriously evaluated.
+Currently Amtrak serves St. Cloud, Staples, and Detroit Lakes, but additional stops at Little Falls, Wadena, and a northern suburb like Fridley or Anoka for a Minneapolis oriented stop should be seriously evaluated.
 This route could eventually support three trains a day (morning, noon and late afternoon plus the current overnight Empire Builder service.
 One train could be extended to Grand Forks and Winnipeg in the future.